State Conference Memo

 Please make sure requisitions for registration dollars are made at the same time you register on the internet!
-You will have the ability to print a Fee Summary/Invoice for your finance office at the time of registration. ($50 per student and $20 per advisor plus any late fees and any contest material fees) Please ask your finance office to pay from these invoices.
-There will be no additions after March 7 and no on-site substitutions this year.
-You will be expected to pay for the contestants that you register.
+You will have the ability to print a Fee Summary/Invoice for your finance office at the time of registration. ($60 per student and $30 per advisor plus any late fees and any contest material fees) Please ask your finance office to pay from these invoices.

 Your registration fee will include admittance to the to help with security issues - please wear this t-shirt when attending the entertainment night).and also provide you with a conference t-shirt (